-CCT’s First-Party Pooled Special Needs Trust is established by a Grantor and self-funded by the individual with a disability.
+CCT’s First-Party Pooled Special Needs Trust is established by a Grantor and self-funded by the individual with special needs.
 The Grantor can be the Beneficiary, the Beneficiary’s Guardian, parent, or grandparent, or the Court.

 Please note: As of June 1, 2016, the Self-Funded Pooled Disability Trust was renamed to First-Party Pooled Special Needs Trust.